ngehringer/wikijs-data/Linux/arch-linux-installation.md

 ```

 ### Without LUKS
-/boot/refind_linux.conf where PARTUUID is the unique id attributed to your root partition
+/boot/refind_linux.conf where PARTUUID is the unique id attributed to your root partition (check with lsblk)
 ```
 "Boot using default options"     "root=PARTUUID=ff6416fd-9462-4bd4-94f5-133787fae1a3 rw add_efi_memmap" "Boot using fallback initramfs"  "root=PARTUUID=ff6416fd-9462-4bd4-94f5-133787fae1a3 rw add_efi_memmap initrd=boot\initramfs-%v-fallback.img"
 "Boot to terminal"               "root=PARTUUID=ff6416fd-9462-4bd4-94f5-133787fae1a3 rw add_efi_memmap systemd.unit=multi-user.target"
 ```

+You can now exit and reboot your machine and check if your boot configuratin is correct (hopefully).
+Don't forget to change your UEFI boot order or you'll boot on Windows.

-## Setup secure boot
+## <a name="secure-boot"></a> Setup secure boot

 ## Sources